Jack-Pringle/URL-Shortening-Service/README.md

 # URL Shortening Service
-A robust and lightweight URL shortener utilizing Actix Web framework for asynchronous request handling and SQLx for efficient concurrent database management.
+This is a lightweight URL shortener utilizing Actix Web framework for asynchronous request handling and SQLx for efficient concurrent database management.
 It implements a RESTful API for creating URLs and redirecting URL requests and utilizes a custom error-handling module for increased data integrity and server stability.